Tekkieware/CodeConfab/README.md

 Users can do the following:

 1. Connections:
 This functionality allows developers to network with people based on their interest and programming languages.
-Connects cam be added and deleted.
+Connections can be added and deleted.

 2. Post:
 Allows developers post their code with explanation if they run into an issue when coding.
 Other more experienced developers can reply with code fixes.

 3. Poke:
-Allows a developer to let a friend know that thwir help is needed on and issue.
+Allows a developer to let a friend know that their help is needed on an issue.

 4. Prompt:
-Let a friend know if yo find something that might be helpful to them.
+Let a friend know if you find something that might be helpful to them.

 5. Resources:
-Resources and link yo resources can be added and users can find them based on programs languages.
+Resources and link to resources can be added and users can find them based on programming languages.